 Or was it Take the Money and Run?
 I’m not sure but I do remember the joke.
-As the “death” scene dialogue, the words “author’s message” kept flashing on the screen.
-“An Orison of Somni-451″was the first story I actually enjoyed.
+In the Allen movie, during the “death” scene dialogue, the words “author’s message” kept flashing on the screen.
+“An Orison of Somni-451” was the first story I actually enjoyed.
 I did notice elements of other works of science fiction.
 The layered corruption and the Asian setting evoke Philip Dick’s “Do Androids Dream of Electric Sheep.”
 Somni’s reflection on the Union’s true purpose echoes O’Brien’s speech in 1984: “The Party seeks power entirely for its own sake.
 We are not interested in the good of others; we are interested solely in power, pure power.”
 And what really happens aboard that fabricant ship bound for Hawaii?
 Think Charleton Heston screaming, “It’s people!”

 Before her execution, Somni asks to see the movie version of The Ghastly Ordeal of Timothy Cavendish.

 It is my opinion that this connection to Story Four is imposed on the Somni story.
 I can’t find any indication that shows Somni’s choice as an outgrowth of the plot or her character development.
 Why does Somni want to spend the remaining minutes of her life seeing a movie?
 Like characters in Stories One, Two and Three, Somni has a crescent shaped birthmark on her shoulder.
 I recognize this as a device that implies connection and identity.There needed to be more.

 After story six, Mitchell completes the rest of the stories, starting with five.